 That said, if you’re really trying to lose weight, it’s better to maintain steady levels of physical activity all day, every day, as opposed to simply depending on a single high-calorie burning workout.
 Performing housework, taking the stairs throughout the day in place of the elevator, implementing an over ground walk into a lunch break or parking as far as possible from a destination all constitute physical activity.
 Implementing such activities into your lifestyle will surely keep your weight and your health intact.

 Making Weight Training a Regular Practice

 Weight (resistance) training is one of the best-kept secrets when it comes to successful and sustained weight loss.
 It’s true!
 This type of training is by far the best approach to preserving your muscle, which largely affects your ability to lose weight.
 This is especially important to understand if you’re obsessed with calorie counting.
 The more muscle you have, the higher your metabolism and the higher your metabolism the more calories you’ll burn at rest and during everyday physical activities.

-Although I’m not at all against calorie monitoring, my problem is that most calorie counters have a tendency to underestimate the amount of calories they consume while overestimating the amount of calories they burn.
-When combined with poor nutrition, such faulty calorie-counting practices can actually hinder weight loss and even lead to unwanted weight gain.
+Problem is, most calorie counters have a tendency to underestimate the amount of calories they consume while overestimating the amount of calories they burn.
+When combined with poor nutrition, such faulty calorie counting practices can actually hinder weight loss and even lead to unwanted weight gain.
 As an expert, I can assure you that implementing these three “non-calorie counting” strategies is by far the most practical approach to weight loss and overall good health.